Deep Creek National Park: History

+On 1 February 2026, a bushfire broke out within the Deep Creek National Park area.
+By 3 February, over 1,900 hectares had burned, and the weather and ruggedness of the region meant the Country Fire Service (CFS) had significant difficulties controlling the blaze.
+On 8 February, the CFS declared the bushfire contained, and four days later, declared it controlled.
+The bushfires burned over 4,500 ha of land, comprising 40% of Deep Creek National Park and 98% of the neighbouring Talisker Conservation Park.
+Private land was also affected.

 Description

 The park is the largest portion of remaining natural vegetation on the Fleurieu Peninsula, and is home to much native wildlife, including western grey kangaroos, short-beaked echidnas and around 100 species of birds.

 The park encompasses 18 km of coastline, which include views across Backstairs Passage to Kangaroo Island.
 The conservation park consists of mainly rolling coastal hills, the gullies of which contain orchids and ferns, while the hilltops have stunted scrub and low windswept trees.
 Walking trails (including part of the famous Heysen Trail) provide access to most of the conservation park.

 It is classified as an IUCN class II protected area.
 In 1980, it was listed on the now-defunct Register of the National Estate.

 Camping

 The conservation park has five camping areas available with various facilities.